dougeby/IntuneDocs/intune/early-edition-nda.md

 ms.custom: intune-classic
 ---

-# The early edition for Microsoft Intune - August 2018
+# The early edition for Microsoft Intune - September 2018

 > [!Note]
 > NDA notification: The following changes are under development for Intune.
 This information is shared under NDA on a very limited basis.
 Do not post any of this information on social media or public websites such as Twitter, UserVoice, Reddit, and so on.